How to Easily Take and Submit Your Meter Reading

 How to submit your reading

 Each energy supplier differs in their preference for receiving gas and electricity meter readings, but most do now offer an online metering submission service.
-As such, you should go to the website of your energy supplier and log in to your account to find out how to submit your reading.
+As such, you should go to the website or app of your energy supplier and log in to your account to submit your reading.